Engineering-Research-and-Development/fiware-true-connector/docs/true_connector_tutorial.md

 ## Components

-The TRUE Connector is composed by:
+The FIWARE TRUE Connector is composed by:

 -   **Execution core container (ECC)**, representing the connector exchanging data.
 -   **FIWARE data app**, it is in charge of processing incoming request and provided the relative responses.